 Still working?

 Juggling work and caring can be tricky.
-If you're still in paid employment, learn here about working while caring, phone 0800 777 797, or email centre@carers.net.nz for advice.
+If you're still in paid employment, find out about working while caring by phoning 0800 777 797 or email centre@carers.net.nz for advice.

 Consider using paid help or volunteers